feluxe/very-hungry-pi/README.md

       downloads,
       tmp
     ]
-    snapshots:                              # Define how many snapshots you want to keep of each interval that you wish to use.
+    snapshots:                              # Define how many snapshots you want to keep for each interval.
 Older snapshots are deleted automatically.
-      hourly: 0
+      hourly: 6
-      six-hourly: 0
+      six-hourly: 4
       daily: 7
       weekly: 4
       monthly: 6
       yearly: 6

   # Source 2:
+  - name: 'Another Dummy Source'
-  - source_ip: 192.168.178.36
+    source_ip: 192.168.178.36
-   # etc.. reapt stuff from 'Source 1'
+   # etc...'
  ```

 ## <a name="install"></a> Installation & Configuration